-Most of these programs are offered in both the Traditional and Coop formats except as indicated by the asterisks - Traditional only, Co-op only.
+Most of these programs are offered in both the Traditional and Co-op formats except as indicated by the asterisks - Traditional only, Co-op only.
 All of the specialized or discipline specific programs start in second year and each has a limited number of spaces.
 On an annual basis the Faculty reviews the number of spaces in all disciplines and may change the number of spaces in specific degree programs to reflect student demand and the market demand for these disciplines subject to the availability of Faculty resources.

 Students admitted to the qualifying year must normally qualify for a specialized program in not more than two terms (one year).
 Students entering directly from high school or with less than 15.0 units of transfer credit may, subject to space availability, be allowed an additional two terms (one year) to qualify.
 Students entering with 15.0 or more units of transfer credit must qualify in not more than two terms (one year).
 In order to qualify, a student must be in satisfactory standing after Fall/Winter and have credit in at least 30.0 units (excluding ENGG 100/ENGG 101) of courses transferable to a specialized program.
 A student who is offered admission to a specialized program after two terms has qualified and may not continue as a qualifying student.
 Students who fail to qualify within the indicated number of terms are required to withdraw and are not normally readmitted to the Faculty.
 Students are admitted to a specialized program based first of all on academic performance in the first or qualifying year and secondly on their program preferences.
 These preferences are communicated by completing a Program Selection Form (PSF).
 All students in the qualifying year, and new applicants, must complete the PSF which is accessed through the Faculty web site.
 All applicants with previous postsecondary education must submit a PSF.
 Applicants who do not have sufficient transfer credit for admission to a second year program (to be determined by the Faculty) may be considered for a qualifying year.

 Students who are offered admission to one of the specialized programs must register in the Fall and/or Winter Term immediately following; otherwise they must reapply and again compete for a space in these programs.
 Spaces in each specialized program are reserved for students who do not have an undergraduate engineering degree.
 Students who already hold an undergraduate engineering degree are not eligible for admission to a second undergraduate program in the Faculty.
 Study of a different engineering discipline can be done through registration as a Special Student or registration in a graduate program.

-2. Engineering Graduation Average

-- a.
-The Engineering Graduation Average (EGA) is based on the final four academic terms.
-If the course load in these terms totals less than 70.0 units, additional terms will be included in the calculation of the EGA as required to reach a total of at least 70.0 units.
-The 70.0 units include courses designated and approved by the Faculty as extra to degree.
-Grades for courses taken in Spring/Summer are not included in the EGA unless this is a scheduled term within the student's degree program. - b.
-Requirements to Graduate: To graduate, a student must pass all courses required by the specific program;

-have an Engineering Graduation Average of 2.0 or greater;

-be in satisfactory academic standing, i.e., have a Fall/Winter GPA of 2.0 or greater.
+- 1. Engineering Graduation Average - a.
+The Engineering Graduation Average (EGA) is based on - · mandated, graded program courses including Faculty of Engineering approved electives in an engineering program taken at the University of Alberta.
+Courses not required to complete the degree will not be considered in EGA calculations. - a minimum of the last ★70 in an engineering program as defined in (i).
+As many full terms as required will be included in the calculation of the EGA to reach the total of at least ★70. - b.
+Requirements to Graduate: To graduate, a student must - pass all courses required by the specific program; - have an Engineering Graduation Average of 2.0 or greater; - be in satisfactory academic standing, i.e., have a Fall/Winter GPA of 2.0 or greater.